 By harvesting your own adult stem cells and injecting them into the affected area, you can accelerate your body’s healing and start to live better!
 Here are 4 injuries associated with surgery that regenerative medicine can help fix.
 Do any of these describe you?

 If you experience a dull aching feeling in your shoulder, you might have a rotator cuff injury.

-You’ll find your rotator cuff in middle of your shoulder.
+You’ll find your rotator cuff in the middle of your shoulder.
 It’s the group of tendons keeping your shoulder socket and upper arm bone connected to each other.
 These tendons can weaken over time and eventually tear from repeated overhead motions in a job or sport.

-If you prolong your normal activities without seeing a doctor, you’re at risk for a serious tear in need of reattachment surgery and a 12 week recovery.
+If you prolong your normal activities without seeing a doctor, you’re at risk for a serious tear in need of reattachment surgery and a 12-week recovery.

 Instead, you should be evaluated by a doctor knowledgeable in regenerative medicine at your earliest signs of rotator cuff pain.
 A strain or a small tear in your rotator cuff can often be repaired or significantly improved by Prolotherapy or Platelet Rich Plasma (PRP) procedures!
 If you wait too long, your tear might be too severe for your cells to repair on their own.

 Surgeries like cartilage grafting or an osteotomy (cutting part of the femur or tibia to relieve pressure) can be so helpful, but they’re painful, expensive, and involve a lengthy healing process.
 If arthritis shows up in your knees, get to your regenerative medicine expert quickly to see the surgeries you can avoid!